-- id reports (read-only) the type of device configured to be used with the instrument. - enabled [= true/false] reports or sets whether or not the device is enabled for use. - a. true: the device schedule is enabled for the current or next deployment - b. false: the device schedule is not enabled. - interval [= < milliseconds>] reports or sets the interval between device episodes in milliseconds (up to 4294920000) but only values rounded to the minute are valid.
-Interval must be greater than the duration. - duration [= <milliseconds>] reports or sets the duration of a device episode in milliseconds (up to 4294920000) but only values rounded to the minute are valid.
-Duration must be less than the interval period. - startaction reports (read-only) the command applied at the beginning of a device episode. - endaction reports (read-only) the command applied at the end of a device episode. - powerondelay [= <milliseconds>], reports or sets the startup time for the device in milliseconds. - poweroffdelay [= <milliseconds>], reports or sets the shut down time for the device in milliseconds. - status reports the current status of the device, in the case of an A-0-A instrument, it reports either: - position0 - positionA - · a specific error message - command [= <command>] sends a particular command to the device, in the case of an A-0-A instrument, <command> can be one of - setposition0 - setpositionA - getposition device 1 id << device 1 id = valveA
+- id reports (read-only) the type of device configured to be used with the instrument. - enabled [= true | false] reports or sets whether or not the device is enabled for use. - true: this is the factory default; the device schedule is enabled for the current or next deployment - false: the device schedule is not enabled. - interval [= < milliseconds>] reports or sets the interval between device episodes in milliseconds (up to 4294920000) but only values rounded to the minute are valid.
+Interval must be greater than the duration.
+The factory default value is 3600000ms, or 1 hour. - duration [= < milliseconds>] reports or sets the duration of a device episode in milliseconds (up to 4294920000) but only values rounded to the minute are valid.
+Duration must be less than the interval period.
+The factory default value is 60000ms, or 1 minute. - startaction reports (read-only) the command applied at the beginning of a device episode. - endaction reports (read-only) the command applied at the end of a device episode. - powerondelay [= <milliseconds>], reports or sets the startup time for the device in milliseconds.
+The factory default value is 500ms. - poweroffdelay [= <milliseconds>], reports or sets the shut down time for the device in milliseconds.
+The factory default value is 500ms. - status reports the current status of the device, in the case of an A-0-A instrument, it reports either: - position0 - positionA - a specific error message - command [= <command>] sends a particular command to the device, in the case of an A-0-A instrument, <command> can be one of - setposition0 - setpositionA - getposition - timetoepisode reports (read-only) the time remaining until the start of the next scheduled episode.
+The value is reported in milliseconds, but only to a resolution of one minute. - startimmediate [= true | false] reports or sets the point in the schedule at which the first device episode will occur: - true: this is the factory default; a device episode will occur immediately at the start of the schedule, or following a reset. - false: the first device episode will be delayed by one interval after the start of the schedule or a reset.

 '''

+device 1 id

-device 1 enabled
+<< device 1 enabled

 << device 1 enabled = false

 device 1 enabled = true

 << device 1 enabled = true

-'''
+</ device 1 enabled = true